thenewmantis/knx/README.md

 # knx -- Knox Bible on the Command Line

-A command line tool for search and reading the Knox Bible.
+A command line tool for searching and reading the Knox Bible.

 Format and original implementation from [bontibon/kjv](https://github.com/bontibon/kjv).
 Also a derivative of [lukesmithxyz/vul](https://github.com/LukeSmithxyz/vul).